Brian Creath

 While this process works well for many types of clients, it works especially well for sales driven organizations that have the need to explain complex solutions in concise and simple terms.

-Once developed, these Story Platforms can function as the next layer of messaging to drive internal and external communication, and can be repurposed and delivered through a number of executional tools (advertising, video, digital, PR, internal communications, and more).
+Once developed, these sales stories can function as the next layer of messaging to drive internal and external communication, and can be repurposed and delivered through a number of executional tools (advertising, video, digital, PR, internal communications, and more).